01 Jan HIStory written backwards

 And how the story of your influence upon this earth was a result of taking just one step at a time, moving from dot to dot to dot.

 . . .
-Until you look back and see the interesting journey you have taken.
+And you look back and see the interesting journey you have taken.

 Love you.
 Lyssa